mrams04/Tableau-Data-Source/README.md

 For Live Connection with Data Sources, it takes SQL query as input

-4. tab_json.py has the details of how to execute the tab_ds.py
+4. tab_json.py has the details of how to call the tab_ds.py